AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_AutomationIdentity.md

 string[] tag
 ```

-Only return Automation Identities that have at least one of these tags.
+Only return automation identities that have at least one of these tags.

 ```csharp
 [FromQuery]